joshua-shockley/notes/JavaScript/JavascriptNotes/jsNotes.md

 let talk about what a function is and the ways to write them

+####  using good examples from https://dmitripavlutin.com/6-ways-to-declare-javascript-functions/
+####   to get specific and great info on explaining this info..
+####   will be paraphrasing as well as taking exact examples from the article...

 1. function declaration:
     made of function keyword followed by an obligatory function name, a list of params inside of parenthesis () and a pair of curly braces {} that delimits the body code... or in lamens terms is the part that holds how the damn thing works and what it returns
     ex:  function fnName(paramName){